Blond Angel case: Reasons for the media frenzy

-Analyses all agreed on the emotional effectiveness of the "lost child" theme.
-Among the calls to "The Smile of the Child" association were those from parents who have lost theirs, and for whom this is a moment of hope.
-For example, for Ben Needham's family, the start of the investigation reactivated the possibility of a Romani abduction.
+Analyses all agreed on the emotional effectiveness of the missing child theme.
+Among the calls to The Smile of the Child were those from families of missing children, many of who described Maria's discovery as a moment of hope.
+For Ben Needham's family, for example, the start of the investigation reactivated the possibility of a Romani abduction.
 More generally, for any parent, losing a child is the worst fear of all.
-And when, as in the Irish press reversal, the dialectic of the cliché and its deconstruction have shown their limits as a factor of dramatization, the defense of the threatened family unit remains a recourse, even if for the benefit of Romanis admitted on this occasion to the status of citizens and parents.
+And when, as in the Irish press reversal, the dialectic of the cliché and its deconstruction have shown their limits as a factor of dramatisation, the defence of the threatened family unit remains a recourse, even if for the benefit of the Romanis admitted on this occasion to the status of citizens and parents.

-The drop in public interest, once the girl's Romani parents have been identified, marks the exhaustion of these resources.
+The drop in public interest, once the girl's biological parents were identified, marked the exhaustion of these resources.
 The conclusion of the Moustique article puts it this way: "Since it became known that this was a very poor child entrusted to the care of people who were a little less poor, Maria has disappeared from the headlines.

 Greek media coverage

-On the website of the European participative magazine Cafébabel, Giannis Mavris assessed the coverage of the case by the Greek media, which he pointed out were particularly distrusted in this country, not least for having played no warning role before the economic crisis.
-After the discovery of the little girl and the DNA tests proving that she was not the biological child of the couple raising her, most newspapers did not hesitate to launch the hypothesis of an abduction, with only a few warning against hasty conclusions.
-What's more, media bias and the exaltation of prejudices to the effect that Romani "are not civilized people" did not spare some of the most reputable press outlets, albeit in barely attenuated form.
+Writing for the European participative magazine Cafébabel, Giannis Mavris assessed the coverage of the case by the Greek media, which he pointed out were particularly distrusted in this country, not least for having played no warning role before the economic crisis.
+After the discovery of Maria and the DNA tests proving that she was not the biological child of the couple claiming to be her parents, most newspapers did not hesitate to launch the hypothesis of an abduction, with only a few warning against hasty conclusions.
+Furthermore, media bias and the exaltation of prejudices to the effect that Romani "are not civilised people" did not spare some of the most reputable press outlets, albeit in barely attenuated form.

-On the website of the Institute of Race Relations, Ryan Erfani-Ghettani reminisced about how the Greek television stations (Alpha and Skai) in Farsala exploited family videos and expressions of affection from the neighborhood: to show that the little girl was raised by the whole community with the aim of making money, first through begging, then through the sex trade.
-Subsequently, due to a reaction of defiance from the camp's inhabitants, the BBC cameras were turned away, leaving the impression that the camp was trying to protect a secret parallel life.
+Ryan Erfani-Ghettani, writing for the Institute of Race Relations, reminisced about how the Greek television stations (Alpha and Skai) in Farsala exploited family home videos and expressions of affection from the neighbourhood: To show that Maria was raised by the whole community with the aim of making money, first through begging, and then through the sex trade.
+Subsequently, due to a reaction of defiance from the camp's inhabitants, the BBC News cameras were turned away, leaving the impression that the camp was trying to protect a secret parallel life.

-For Giannis Mavris, the outcome of the case – the absence of proven criminal activity and little Maria's Romani ancestry – revealed the power of xenophobic stereotypes.
+For Mavris, the outcome of the case – the absence of proven criminal activity and Maria's Romani ancestry – revealed the power of xenophobic stereotypes.
 However, the press did not look back.
 Most newspapers opted for silence, and the outcome of the affair was treated with great sobriety.
 This lack of self-criticism leaves the observer pessimistic about the possibility of restoring confidence in the media in Greece.